scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

     ==========================...
     <BLANKLINE>
     Warnings:
-    [1] Standard Errors assume that the covariance matrix of the errors is correctly specified
+    [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

 .. topic:: Terminology: